woofpool/cardano-private-testnet-setup/README.md

 ---

 This project provides instructions and shell scripts to bootstrap a private Cardano testnet and connect a `cardano-db-sync` process to it.
+If you don't want to bother with setting up `cardano-db-sync`, you can easily skip over the sections of this project that are not relevant.

 The scripts used by this project to create the private Cardano testnet are taken from the IOHK `cardano-node` project and have been modified as needed.
 You may find the original script files in the IOHK git repository: [cardano-node scripts](https://github.com/input-output-hk/cardano-node/tree/master/scripts/byron-to-alonzo).